rufus-lang/rufus/rufus-lang.org/public/doc/rdr/nnnn-exported-identifiers.md

 ## Decision outcome

-Chosen option: option 2, because it uses one unified pattern instead of two different patterns.
-It also has the benefit of making private modules more obvious when reading code because they start with an `_` or a lowercase letter.
-We will fail a build if two or more Rufus source files in the same directory have names that differ only by case.
-This will prevent collision issues on case-insensitive filesystems.
+Chosen option: option 1, because it avoids Rufus source files in the same directory have names that differ only by case, which is likely to lead to confusion.

-Open question: will a leading `_` for module, type, constant, or function cause parser grammer conflicts with `_` in pattern matching syntax and semantics?